KimRass/warehouse/Basic Codes/Basic Codes for Python Libararies.md

 train_pred = model.pred(train_x)
 train_acc = np.mean(train_pred == train_y)
 ```
-- loss : The loss function to be used.
+- `loss` : The loss function to be used.
-    - "hinge" : gives a linear SVM.
+    - `loss="hinge" : gives a linear SVM.
-    - "log" : gives logistic regression.
+    - `loss="log"` : gives logistic regression.
-    - "perceptron" : the linear loss used by the perceptron algorithm.
+    - `loss="perceptron"` : the linear loss used by the perceptron algorithm.
-- penalty : regularization term.
+- `penalty` : regularization term.
-    - "l1"
+    - `penalty="l1"`
-    - "l2" : the standard regularizer for linear SVM models.
+    - `penalty="l2"` : the standard regularizer for linear SVM models.
-- "alpha" : constant that multiplies the regularization term.
+- `"alpha"` : constant that multiplies the regularization term.
 The higher the value, the stronger the regularization.
 Also used to compute the learning rate when set to learning_rate is set to ‘optimal’.
 - "max_iter" : The maximum number of passes over the training data (aka epochs).
 ## sklearn.datasets
 ### sklearn.datasets.fetch_20newsgroups()